br-monteiro/rd-challenge/README.md

 ### Go RDoers! :rocket:
-this is my submission for awesome RD challenge :sunglasses:
+this is my submission for the awesome RD challenge :sunglasses:

 ### Dependencies
 - [Docker](https://docs.docker.com/get-docker/)